BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_02.md

 This can be a challenging fight thanks to its ability to heal with the field and Leech Seed.
 You can employ Connor's strategy of transforming the field to Burning Field or lower its stats to make it easier.

-Return to the Ranger Guild to grab the rewards.
+Return to the Rangers Guild to grab the rewards.
 For the Ponyta quest we get $600 and *2 Credits*, for the Venusaur quest we get $800, *2 Credits*, and **Smoochum**, for beating the kid we get $700, a *Rare Candy*, and *1 Credit*, and finally for helping the hiker we get $800, a *Revive*, and *2 Credits*.
 We'll complete the other sidequests a bit later.

 For now, enter Celeste City via the gate at the top of Route 2.